 The total population of the Northern Virginia Workforce Area #11 regional labor market exceeds 2.5 million and has a civilian labor force of 1,401,953 with a participation rate of 72.6% (Northern Virginia Regional Commission).
 This densely-populated suburban region of Northern Virginia is acknowledged as a distinct economic region that serves as the business center of the wider Northern Virginia area, giving way to more rural counties located south and west from Washington D.C.
-With the COVID-19 pandemic, the number of residents living below the poverty level in Northern Virginia is higher than it has been in the past, and the affluence of the region exerts especially daunting pressure on low-income adults that must contend not only with the barriers of poverty and lack of education, job skills and support systems, but also with an array of cultural and social challenges when seeking employment.
-The median household income in the NOVA is \$117,108 and the median house value is \$513,197.
-Unemployment in the region has fallen from a high of 10% in April 2020 to 2.6% in November 2022 (U.S. Bureau of Labor Statistics), meaning that the number of job opportunities that the Northern Virginia labor market offers for prepared jobseekers is rebounding from where it was earlier in the pandemic.
-Given this and the high median household income, the region also has population segments numbering in the tens of thousands with barriers to success preventing them from benefiting from the region's economic growth, and their education and career success is key to economic recovery and continued regional economic competitiveness.
+The affluence of the region exerts especially daunting pressure on low-income adults that must contend not only with the barriers of poverty and lack of education, job skills and support systems, but also with an array of cultural and social challenges when seeking employment.
+The median household income in the NOVA is \$142,583, compared to \$90,974 for Virginia and \$78,538 for the entire United States (Northern Virginia Regional Commission).
+Given the high median household income, the region has population segments numbering in the tens of thousands with barriers to success preventing them from benefiting from the region's economic growth, and their education and career success is key to economic recovery and continued regional economic competitiveness.